August 31st

 Commentary:

-But why the foolish?
-'Waking' here doesn't literally mean from a slumber.
-Ignorance is equated to darkness as well as sleep.
-It is dangerous to wake him because he is arrogant and not in a mind to heed anyone's word.
-Initiating a conversation with such a person is futile.
 The minute a foolish person begins to talk, he causes trouble for everyone around him due to his imprudence and absurdity.
 He asks questions that the wise can not answer.
 For, he won't accept anything for an answer!
-He has a closed, blocked mind that is unwilling to accept another view or think logically.
+He has a closed, blocked mind that is unwilling to accept anyone's view or think logically by himself.
 Such a person is better left alone so that one does not invite trouble onto himself.

 pada vigrahaH: